elpres — electronic presentations

 \end{psli}

-5.2 Inactivate overlays commands
+5.3 Inactivate overlays commands

-If a pesentation has been prepared with overlay slides (using the overlays) package, the LATEX source code will contain \visible, \only and \alert commands and overlays and fragileoverlays environments.
+If a pesentation has been prepared with overlay slides (using the overlays) package, the LaTeX source code will contain \visible, \only and \alert commands and overlays and fragileoverlays environments.

 Sometimes, it is desirable to generate a version of such a presentation without overlays effects, for example for preparation of a printed handout (see section 4.7).
 The effect of these overlay-specific instuctions can be inactivated with these commands: